HazyResearch/meerkat/docs/source/guide/dataframe/ops/mapping.md

 For example, say we wanted to create a two columns `ma_eligible` and `la_eligible` that indicate whether or not a person is eligible to vote in Massachusetts and Louisiana, respectively.
 We can do this with the {func}`~meerkat.map` operation, passing a lambda function that takes age and residence and returns a tuple of two booleans.

-The code below has a **problem**.
-Instead of outputting two columns, one for each state, it outputs a single {func}`~meerkat.ObjectColumn` containing tuples.
-As we discuss in {doc}`../columns/object`, {func}`~meerkat.ObjectColumn` is a column type that can store arbitrary Python objects, but it is backed by a Python list.
-This means it is **much** slower than other column types.

 ```{code-cell} ipython3
 :tags: [output_scroll]